 \subsection{Conclusions}

-In this paper, we show for the first time that web-scale diffusion models like DALL-E have significant potential as ``imagination engines'' for robots, acting like an aesthetic prior for how to arrange objects in a human-like way.
-This allows for zero-shot, autonomous rearrangement, using DALL-E out-of-the-box, without requiring collecting datasets of example arrangements for specific scenes, and without any additional training.
-In other words, \textbf{our system gives web-scale diffusion models an embodiment to realise the scenes that they imagine}.
-Studies with human users showed that they are happy with the created arrangements for everyday rearrangement tasks, and that the inpainting feature of diffusion models is useful for conditioning on pre-placed objects.
-Web-scale diffusion models are a recent and active research frontier, and so we have also provided recommendations for further aligning these models with robotics.
+In this paper, we show for the first time that web-scale diffusion models like DALL-E can act as ``imagination engines'' for robots, acting like an aesthetic prior for arranging scenes in a human-like way.
+This allows for zero-shot, open-set, and autonomous rearrangement, using DALL-E without requiring any further data collection or training.
+In other words, our system gives web-scale diffusion models an embodiment to actualise the scenes that they imagine.
+Studies with human users showed that they are happy with the results for everyday rearrangement tasks, and that the inpainting feature of diffusion models is useful for conditioning on pre-placed objects.
 We believe that this is an exciting direction for the future of robot learning, as diffusion models continue to impress and inspire complementary research communities.